Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Comparison of Movement Frameworks

-\subsubsection{Performance measures}
+\subsection{Performance measures}

-As in case of trajectory reconstruction, we first computed the distance of the generalized trajectory to the human target demonstration by using the measure as given in Equation~(\ref{eq:traj_deviation}).
+As in the case of trajectory reconstruction, the main measure to assess the generalization quality is the deviation of the generalized trajectory from the human target demonstration.
+We use the same measure as before, given in Equation~(\ref{eq:traj_deviation}).
+To gain a more complete picture of the model performance, we used two additional measures for further comparison.

-To further asses the quality of the generalizations, we compared the distance of the generalization to the true demonstration with the variance in the dataset itself.
-Since we had three repetitions of every single action, we estimated how variant the human execution of the actions is in the dataset by measuring the mean squared distances $d_h$ between the individual human repetitions $h^{(j)}$ as
+We compared the deviation of the generalization from the true demonstration with the general variance in the dataset itself.
+This helps to qualify meaning of the deviation between generalized and ground truth (human) trajectory, since identical trajectories (as in reconstruction) are not expected.
+It is possible to do this, because we have three repetitions of every single action.
+So to estimate the variance in the human execution of the actions, we measured the mean squared distances $d_h$ between the individual human repetitions $h^{(j)}$ as

-To compare the trajectories of different lengths, we re-sampled the longer trajectory to match the shorter trajectory.
+To compare the trajectories of different lengths, we down-\-sam\-pled the longer trajectory to match the shorter trajectory.

-Note that $d$ and $d_h$ are conceptually different measures, since $d$ measures error between a human trajectory and the corresponding generalized trajectory, whereas $d_h$ measures variance of the human repetitions.
-The end-points of the human trajectories were not fixed as in case of the generalized trajectories by the models, because humans grasped the object slightly differently in different repetitions and placed them to slightly different positions, resulting in differences between the repetitions.
-Therefore, the inter human variance is expected to be higher than the distance between generalized target trajectories and the corresponding human demonstrations.
-We assumed that the obtained generalization accuracy is reasonably acceptable if it does not exceed the variance of the human demonstrations.
+Note that $d$ and $d_h$ are conceptually different measures. $d$ measures error between a human trajectory and the corresponding generalized trajectory, whereas $d_h$ measures variance in the human repetitions.
+The end-points of the human trajectories were not given, because humans grasped the object slightly differently in different repetitions, resulting in differences between the repetitions.
+The model generalizations, however, are given exact start- and end-points.
+Therefore, the inter human variance for repetitions of a demonstration is conceptually different and expected to be higher than the distance between a generalized target trajectory and the corresponding human demonstration.
+We assume that the obtained generalization accuracy is reasonably acceptable if it does not exceed the variance of the human demonstrations.